-Your child could have a convulsion (febrile seizure) if his or her fever becomes high or spikes quickly.
-However, usually by the time you notice your child's high temperature, the threat of a possible seizure has already passed.
-If your child does have an unexplained seizure, seek medical care immediately.
+Your child could have a convulsion (febrile seizure) if the fever becomes high or spikes quickly.
+If your child has an unexplained seizure, seek medical care immediately.

-If your immune system is compromised and you come in contact with someone who has roseola, contact your doctor.
-You may need monitoring for a possible infection that, for you, could be more severe than it is for a child.
+Contact your health care provider if anyone in the household has a problem with their immune system and comes in contact with someone who has roseola.
+They may need monitoring for a possible infection that could be more severe than it is for someone with a strong immune system.

 Unlike chickenpox and other childhood viral illnesses that spread rapidly, roseola rarely results in a communitywide outbreak.
-The infection can occur at any time of the year.
+The infection most often occurs in the spring and fall.

+The risk of roseola is highest in older infants.
+It is most common between 6 and 15 months.
 Older infants are at greatest risk of acquiring roseola because they haven't had time yet to develop their own antibodies against many viruses.
-While in the uterus, babies receive antibodies from their mothers that protect them as newborns from contracting infections, such as roseola.
+Newborns are protected by antibodies received from their mothers during pregnancy.
 But this immunity decreases with time.
-The most common age for a child to contract roseola is between 6 and 15 months.

 Seizures in children

-Occasionally a child with roseola experiences a seizure brought on by a rapid rise in body temperature.
-If this happens, your child might briefly lose consciousness and jerk his or her arms, legs or head for several seconds to minutes.
-He or she may also lose bladder or bowel control temporarily.
+Occasionally a child with roseola experiences a seizure brought on by a sudden fever (febrile seizure).
+If this happens, your child might briefly lose consciousness, fall down, and have jerking arms and legs for several seconds to minutes.

 If your child has a seizure, seek emergency care.
-Although frightening, fever-related seizures in otherwise healthy young children are generally short-lived and are rarely harmful.
+Although frightening, febrile seizures in otherwise healthy children tend to be short-lived and are rarely harmful.

 Concerns for people with weak immune systems

 Most people have antibodies to roseola by the time they're of school age, making them immune to a second infection.
-Even so, if one household member contracts the virus, make sure that all family members wash their hands frequently to prevent spread of the virus to anyone who isn't immune.
+Even so, if one household member gets the virus, make sure that all family members wash their hands often to prevent spread of the virus to anyone who isn't immune.

-Most children recover fully from roseola within a week of the onset of the fever.
-With your doctor's advice, you can give your child over-the-counter medications to reduce fever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+There's no treatment for roseola.
+Most children recover within a week of the onset of the fever.
+With your health care provider's advice, consider giving your child nonprescription fever and pain medications made for infants or children as a safer alternative to aspirin.
+Examples include acetaminophen (Tylenol, others) and ibuprofen (Children's Advil, others).

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.